mandarsj/MyCodeSamples/README.md

 # MyCodeSamples

-The Project Contains Asp.Net Core Web API and MVC Web Application.
+The Project Contains Asp.Net Core Web API and MVC Core Web Application.

 Web API is protected using Oauth authentication with username password.